 An EMR needs to be flexible and adaptive.
 Your system should:

-- Enable the alteration of documentation and new forms to respond to new state regulation and payer-specific format requirements.
+- Enable documentation alterations and custom form creation to respond to new state regulations and payer-specific format requirements.

 - Document an audit trail for each patient from intake to payment.